foxy-rs/foxy/README.md

 }
 ```
 ## `foxy` is a simple engine backbone and graphics renderer.

+The main goal of `foxy` is to be a simple, easy-to-use API.
+While high-performance is obviously a secondary goal, ease of implementation, with regards to the internal framework and the external API, are primary.
+I am only one student, after all.

 This project is still very much a WIP.
 It will be using Vulkan to allow for hardware raytracing.
 The window uses `foxy_window` to create a Win32 desktop window.

 There are **3** primary threads in `foxy`: